 Back then there was an industry of people building and sailing the 32 foot work boats that had to be sturdy enough to withstand the pressures of the aggressive Cornish waves, yet fast and lithe enough to beat the other gig boats.
 Because the first boat to the scene was the boat that scooped the job and the wages.
 Each time a new gig was built it was tested against the others and slowly over the century a tradition of racing evolved.
 It was only a matter of time before the World Pilot Gig Championships would formalize racing and bring it to wider attention.

 Ready for the World Championships

 In modern days there are more than 100 gig racing clubs across the globe, many based on the South and South West Coast.
-This year is the 26th championships.
-The first, in 1990, sported 19 boats and this year 145 are due to compete.
+The first, in 1990, sported 19 boats and these days there are more than 140.